qvshuo/fdotfiles/README.md

-# ndotfiles
+# fdotfiles
-dotfiles for NixOS.
+dotfiles for Fedora Silverblue.